Gallbladder ScanSkip to the navigation

 A gallbladder scan is done to:

-ducts) leading from the liver to the gallbladder and small intestine
+- Find blockage of the bile ducts that lead from the liver to the gallbladder and small intestine (duodenum).

-Look for leakage of bile after surgery or an
+- Look for bile that has leaked after surgery or an injury.

 How To Prepare